Work in progress

 Concept formation in mathematics

 This is joint work with the philosopher and cognitive scientist Markus Pantsar.
 In this paper we evaluate the meaning the claim that set theory is a foundation of mathematics from a new perspective.
 Does set theory actually help us to form the concepts we use in mathematics?
 This leads us to the question how are mathematical concepts formed by a cogniser?
 We formulate a theory of abstract concept formation which incorporates ideas from various fields in cognitive science: from embodied cognitive science to cognitive linguistics and metaphor analysis.
 Our claim is that new concepts are formed when there is a robust body of different frameworks which are all coherent with, and predictive of each other.
-Download the draft of our paper here.
+Download a draft of our paper here.

 A Hebbian Neural Network model of the Stroop effect